Why is the US sparing China, but not India, for importing Russian oil?

 “They’ve made $16bn in excess profits – some of the richest families in India.”

 On Monday, White House trade adviser Peter Navarro became the second senior Trump administration official to accuse India of financing Russia’s war in Ukraine.
-Earlier this month, Stephen Miller, deputy chief of staff at the White House, said that New Delhi’s purchase of Russia crude was “not acceptable”.
+Earlier this month, Stephen Miller, deputy chief of staff at the White House, said that New Delhi’s purchase of Russian crude was “not acceptable”.

 What have other officials said?